pastelto/pastelto/README.md

 ### 🏃🏻‍♀️ **ABOUT 'FURAHA' ME!**
-I'm self-motivated Backend Devleoper who loves challenges!
+I'm self-motivated Software Devleoper who loves challenges!
 Just love solving problems, and learn something new.
 I'm trilingual, and wanna be a polyglot in both foreign languages and programming languages :)